 To me, a computer is the ultimate media consumption, and creation machine.
 If you buy a desktop, you can decide the size of your screen (unless you get an all in one).
 You can also decide your keyboard and mouse.
 If you are into making your own websites, but you don’t know all of the web development technologies, WordPress will be right for you.
 It is how I develop my own websites, and all I need is a web browser, and an FTP client.
 The FTP client is to upload the WordPress platform, while the web browser helps in creating the content pages.

 If you were to buy a computer, you should weigh the benefits and flaws of both a desktop, and a notebook.
 A desktop is likely to have better specs than a notebook of the same price.
 If you are OK with a learning curve, you might be able to get away with a Linux computer.
 This will cost less since the manufacturer won’t have to buy a Windows license.
-In that regards, I heard great things about Debian, although I do not have the resources to try a Debian computer.
+In that regards, I heard great things about Zorin OS, and have it on a notebook PC I bought in early 2025.

 Contact Profile

 While some people might say a .TEL address will work just as well for a contact profile, I will agree.
 However, the past couple of times I tried to get support from TELnames, I got none.
 Because of this, I can never recommend a .TEL address even though I still have a couple.
-I promote fsp.contact as my contact site.
-Yes, this is a domain, and a little extreme, but I am willing to pay the extra cost for a dedicated contact domain.
+I promote cnt.fsp.ws as my contact site.
+I used to have a dedicated contact site, but this wasn’t financially wise.
+With that in mind, I just created a sub-domain on my main site, and promote that.

 Tablet